RobertTalbert/discretecs/MTH325-Fall2024/course-docs/MTH 325 Fall 2024 syllabus.md

 I live in Allendale with my wife and 15-year old son (who wants to be a software engineer).
 I have an 18-year daughter who is a freshman at [Wayne State University](https://wayne.edu/) and a 20-year old daughter who lives on her own.
 I also love the outdoors and get out to run, walk, or hike when I can.
 You can read more about what I'm thinking and doing at my website, [rtalbert.org](http://rtalbert.org), or [Grading for Growth](https://gradingforgrowth.com/) about alternative grading practices which I co-author with my GVSU colleague Prof. David Clark.
 I'm also on Twitter at [@RobertTalbert](http://twitter.com/RobertTalbert) and on [LinkedIn](https://www.linkedin.com/in/roberttalbert/).
 I will accept any connection request on LinkedIn from a student!

+## Acknowledgement

+The spirit of this syllabus, and some of the wording, is taken from the syllabi of [Prof. George McNulty](https://people.math.sc.edu/mcnulty/) who was a Mathematics professor at the University of South Carolina until [his passing](https://www.templeshalloranfuneralhome.com/obituary/george-mcnulty) in 2023.

 ## Appendices